See list of Walking Trails below

 Glen (Bridle Path) Walk

 Length: 8km (Not a looped walk so walkers must return or arrange a drop off or collection)

 Terrain: A mostly flat dirt/gravel road rising gently over last 3km

 This walk is a natural extension of the lakeside walk.
 It follows the shortest and most easily negotiated natural route through the Derryveagh Mountains.
 However, before the glen road was built, the route was so rocky and densely wooded as to be virtually impassable.
 Old settlements, now derelict, and native oak woodland can be seen along the walk which offers spectacular views of Lough Veagh and the surrounding mountains.
-(Location: Start at Castle 602022, 920990, Head of Glen 597046, 915804 and return to Castle)
+(Location: Start at the back of the Castle (Grid Ref: C019208 )

 Lough Inshagh Walk

 Length: 7km (Not a looped walk so walkers must return to the Visitor Centre or arrange a vehicle at the Lacknacoo car park at Gartan)

 Time: 1hr 30mins